LuisNinoF/Bare-Metal-Drivers/README.md

 # Bare-Metal-Drivers

 ## Objective
-Show the use of three external drivers created in assembly language: adc, gpio output and uart transmission.
+Show the use of three drivers: adc, gpio output and uart transmission.

+There are two versions, one with the drivers in assembly language, another one with the drivers in C language.

 ### Skills Learned

 - Bare Metal Drivers
-- Assembly Language

 ### Tools Used

 - STM32CubeIDE

+### Languages

+- Assembly
+- C